PDAL/PDAL/doc/apps/tindex.rst

 will be created by ``pdal`` as necessary to store the file index.
 The type of the index
-file can be specified by specifying the OGR code for the format using the ``--driver`` option.
+file can be specified by specifying the OGR code for the format using the ``--ogrdriver`` option.
 If no driver is specified, the format defaults to "ESRI Shapefile".
 Any filetype that can be handled by
 `OGR <http://www.gdal.org/ogr_formats.html>`_ is acceptable.